 Sitting watching qualifying for the Valencia Grand Prix, from sunny Trapani, Sicily, I was struck by two things.
 The first being that my ability to say ‘hello’, ‘goodbye’ and ‘thank you’ in the crudest of Italian accents left me ill equipped to deal with the rigours of Italian F1 commentary.
 The second being that even without the benefit of any bilingual tendencies, it was impossible not to recognise the support for Ferrari’s driver pairing of Fernando Alonso and Filipe Massa.

 Word count is king in this land, no-matter the level of repetitiveness.
 And just as how the 606 boards were dominated by Hamilton ‘discussion points’, so the main website is itself under pressure to retain the loyalty of those free spirited ranters: hence a leaning towards content of a similar vein.
-Similar in that beyond the headlines and repetitive articles lies a bitter loathing at the idea of inevitability; for it is indeed inevitable that even with set backs of late, Lewis Hamilton throughout his career will leave both opponents and doubters in his wake.
+Similar in that beyond the headlines and repetitive articles lies a bitter loathing of inevitability; for it is indeed inevitable that even with the set-backs of late, Lewis Hamilton throughout his career, will leave both opponents and doubters in his wake.

 Sebastian Vettel is by no means a bit part player mind.
 There was a sense of inevitability too about his seventh pole in eight races, as that finger keeps on waving.
 Vettel though is not short of plaudits, both in his homeland and in the UK.
-In fact his mistakes have been presented as mere signs of him being human rather than human error.
-While such assertions are perfectly reasonable they only highlight the spotlight can fall more harshly on some than it does others.
+In fact,mistakes have been presented as mere signs of an underlying humanity rather than human error.
+While such assertions are perfectly reasonable, the spotlight can – and does – tend to fall more harshly on some than it does others on others.

-As the driver Gladiators go to war today in the Valencia Grand Prix, those baying for blood with only tiny Blackberry’s and even narrower outlooks at their disposal would do well to remember that for all the accusation, all the hyperbole and the barrage of criticism, they will never be ‘the show’.
+As the driver Gladiators go to war today in the Valencia Grand Prix, journalists with tiny Blackberry’s and even narrower outlooks at their disposal, would do well to remember that for all the accusation, all the hyperbole and the barrage of criticism, they will never be ‘the show’.
 Such is the inability to effect the mind of an individual trained to win – born to win in fact – that the question of false grandeur must arise.

-In a time where the threat of cuts to the BBC roster remain very real one, the current ‘cut and paste’ generation of journalist, it will only ever be their job to write about it all with ever diminishing degrees of talent and a misguided love of The Corporation.
+In a time where the threat of cuts to the BBC roster remain very real one.
+For the current cut-and-paste generation, job descriptions now only require write-ups of limited insight and an unbridled love of The Corporation.